volkert/mw-collection/README.md

 * Persist filter/sort settings and make it configurable as a feature
 * Add all existing filters as functions to `MwCollectionFilter`. <br/>
   See: [Filter mechanism (mCAP REST API) - M-Way Solutions Wiki](https://wiki.mwaysolutions.com/confluence/display/mCAPTECH/mCAP+REST+API#mCAPRESTAPI-Filtermechanism)
+* Make some options configurable.
+For example `{ wait: true }` as default request option

 # License